mroman-ibs/FuzzySimRes/README.md

 - application of special resampling procedures,
 - application of real-valued statistical tests for fuzzy data,
-- estimation of statisical characteristics (like the mean) of fuzzy sample.
+- estimation of statistical characteristics (like the mean) of a fuzzy sample.

 Additionally, the special epistemic fuzzy real-life data set is provided